franciscofdias/Syncee/README.md

 ## About the program

-This Python project goal is to synchronize a given folder with another making it a replica, updating from a given time to time and writes the operations in a log file.
+This Python project goal is to synchronize a given local folder with another local folder making it a replica, updating from a given time to time and writes the operations in a log file.

 ## Running